NebulaStack-prog/NebulaStack-Explore/README.md

 NebulaStack believes that every completed project should produce knowledge.

-Research is not separate from development—it is a natural continuation of it.
+Research is not separate from development – it is a natural continuation of it.

 ## 🏁 Future Plans